Bachelor of Commerce

 Operations Management (3 credits)

-The subject covers both regular topics of production and services such as planning and design, operation and control, and updates and maintenance, and emerging topics such as the ethical issues of business operations, lean service operations, green operations, and other new contents based on the behavioral science management.
+The course covers both regular topics of production and services such as planning and design, operation and control, and updates and maintenance, and emerging topics such as the ethical issues of business operations, lean service operations, green operations, and other new contents based on the behavioral science management.

 Marketing (3 credits)